quin2/flashdrive/readme.md

 ### link
 Usage:
 ```
-fd.link("Link title", nextCardFunction)
+fd.link("Link title", nextCardFunction, toPass)
 ```
-Displays a link that will redirect the user to the next card in the stack
+Displays a link that will redirect the user to the next card in the stack. toPass should be set to anything you want to pass to the next card.

 ### extlink
 Usage: